Aquarius-Language/AquariusLang/AquariusLangIntepreted/README.md

 Finished implementing:

 1. Variable re-assignment.
-(Implemented.
-Added to Evaluator.assignVariableVal().)
+Added to Evaluator.assignVariableVal().
+2. For loop.
+Added to Evaluator.evalForLoopLiteral() and.parseForLoopLiteral().  (global and local issues not completely done yet)

 SUGGESTIONS WHEN IMPLEMENTING NEW FEATURES: